 The developer and public betas of tvOS 14 are both out now.
 If you'd like to install a tvOS 14 beta on your Apple TV you've come to the right place, and we walk through the steps to do so below.

-During the WWDC keynote Apple described the new features coming in tvOS 12.
-It will add Dolby Atmos, new screensavers with stunning views of the Earth from the International Space Station, and features to make signing into services easier.
+During the WWDC keynote Apple described the new features coming in tvOS 14.
 Public testers will no doubt be keen to try out these new features before the new OS arrives in the autumn, and developers will want to see how well their apps work with it.

-A word of caution.
-If you only have one Apple TV - and especially if you don’t have any alternative means of watching Netflix and the like - we would strongly advise against installing the beta on your Apple TV as it could break it.
-Apple warns that: “Attempting to install this version of tvOS in an unauthorized manner could put your device in an unusable state and necessitate an out of warranty repair.”
+But here's a word of caution.
+If you have only one Apple TV - and especially if you haven't got any alternative means of watching Netflix and the like - we would strongly advise against installing the beta on your Apple TV as it could break it.
+Apple warns: "Attempting to install this version of tvOS in an unauthorised manner could put your device in an unusable state and necessitate an out of warranty repair."